 Under U.S. GAAP, we review our long-lived assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
+Factors we consider include significant under-performance relative to expected historical or projected future operating results, significant negative industry or economic trends and our market capitalization relative to net book value.
 In addition, goodwill and other intangible assets with indefinite lives are tested for impairment at least annually.
 We may be required in the future to record a significant charge to earnings in our financial statements during the period in which any impairment of our long-lived assets is determined.
 Such charges have a significant adverse impact on our results of operations and financial condition.